owentechnologist/asciiArtServerWithCache/README.md

 TOTAL PROGRAM EXECUTION TIME (without user time) == 0.3069009780883789
 </code>

-### If you then implement the caching of the individual ascii art payloads you will see results like this:
+### If you then implement the caching of the individual ascii art payloads (uncomment line 139) and you load the same ascii art choice more than once you will see even faster results:

 <code>
 Total time taken in seconds by redis operations: 0.0131917